-Get sick intermittently, suddenly and when he needs you the most.
+Get sick intermittently, suddenly, and when he needs you the most.

 This will lead him to contact you while you’re off.

-Party and sleep little on Sunday, look like a mess when you visit the doctor and get a whole week off on Monday.
+Party and sleep a little on Sunday, look like a mess when you visit the doctor, and get a whole week off on Monday.
 Say being bullied at work makes you a nervous wreck.

+#5.
 Keep Your Hands Clean

-Law #26 of the 48 laws of Power says you always must be a paragon of civility and keep a spotless appearance.
+Law #26 of the 48 Laws of Power says you always must be a paragon of civility and keep a spotless appearance.

 - BYOD: bring your own device for your personal stuff.
 Use work equipment only for work stuff

-- Go early and leave late: work long hours on paper (and do your personal stuff in unrecordable fashion)
+- Go early and leave late: work long hours on paper (and do your personal stuff in an unrecordable fashion)